1. DISEASE/DISORDER:

 Patient & family education

 Patient and family education is important for two reasons.
-One is because some of these medications are prescribed over-the-counter and two is because patients may combine medications without being aware of potential interactions.
+One is because some of these medications are obtained over-the-counter therefore easily accessed and two is because patients may combine medications without being aware of potential interactions.
 Patients should be educated on the possible side effects of NSAIDs and should notify physicians if they are taking other medications.
-This is particularly true of medications such as warfarin and clopidrogel because they can increase bleeding time.
+This is particularly true of medications such as warfarin and clopidogrel because they can increase bleeding time.

 For reference, commonly prescribed NSAIDs include:

-Of the above, the only COX-2 selective currently on the market is Celecoxib.
-The rest are non-selective.
-Dosing schedules range from once daily (meloxicam, peroxicam) to 3-4x daily (ibuprofen, diclofenac) and have varying starting and maximum doses.
+Of the above, the only fully COX-2 selective currently on the market in the United States is Celecoxib.
+Diclofenac, meloxicam, and etodolac are considered relatively selective for COX-2 at lower doses.33 The rest are non-selective.
+Dosing schedules range from once daily (meloxicam, piroxicam) to 3-4x daily (ibuprofen, diclofenac) and have varying starting and maximum doses.

 Of note, drug adherence is enhanced when medications are dosed less frequently, which should be taken into consideration when prescribing.

-A 2018 systematic review & meta-analysis indicated that both non-selective & selective NSAIDs were effective as heterotopic ossification (HO) prophylaxis after total hip arthroplasty (THA).
-The use of NSAIDs also provided the dual benefit of pain relief.
-Indomethacin (non-selective) & celecoxib (selective) were the benchmark medications in this study19.
+- A 2018 systematic review & meta-analysis indicated that both non-selective & selective NSAIDs were effective as heterotopic ossification (HO) prophylaxis after total hip arthroplasty (THA).
+The use of NSAIDs also provided the dual benefit of pain relief[35].
+A 2020 Bayesian meta-analysis confirmed this finding with emphasis on using celecoxib as it demonstrated the lowest rates of HO.36

 - Definition of a dose ceiling.
-A previous study in 1983 indicated that the dose ceiling of ibuprofen was approximately 1600mg (400mg in 4x daily dosing).23 While it is evident that a dose ceiling likely exists, it is unclear exactly what the ceiling is for many current NSAIDs on the market.
+As mentioned above, studies have noted similar efficacy of NSAIDs at low vs high doses, with lower doses having significantly less side effects.19 While it is evident that a dose ceiling likely exists, it is unclear exactly what the ceiling is for many current NSAIDs on the market.
 Further studies regarding dose response could be performed to provide a clearer understanding and to provide a more evidence-based guideline for prescribing patterns that will benefit patients and help reduce adverse events.

 - Class-switching.
 Patients who do not respond to one particular class of NSAID may obtain benefit by switching classes.
 However, there is limited data in this regard.